Daemosthene/Mimir-Extension/README.md

 # Mimir – Your In-Browser AI Assistant

-Mimir is a lightweight browser extension that brings intelligent AI tools directly into your writing, studying, and research environments — like Google Docs, Notion, and more.
+Mimir is a lightweight browser extension that brings intelligent AI tools directly into your writing, studying, and research environments.

 ## What Mimir Can Do